Larysha/rish-blogs/content/authors/admin/_index.md

     url: https://www.sun.ac.za/english/

 # Short bio (displayed in user profile at end of posts)
-bio: tracking my learning journey in OMICS data science
+bio: Tracking my learning journey in OMICS data science

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.